JayDoubleu/azure-aad-mfa-report-python/README.md

   $ cd azure-aad-mfa-report-python
   ```
 - If you are behind SSL proxy place your custom CA file in PEM format at the root directory of this repository.
   CA needs to be in PEM format and named "certificate.pem" .
   Script will try to detect this file and add it to certifi CA store within poetry's virtual environment.

 - If you have multiple versions of python installed instruct poetry to use correct one: <br>
   `$ poetry env use python3.9`

 - Install poetry dependencies: <br>
-  `$ poetry install`
+  `$ poetry install --no-dev`

 - Navigate to https://portal.azure.com and login to tenant which you want to run MFA report against.
 - Make sure your browser session is signed with MFA if one is enabled.